ynkt/enum/README.md

 # Why

-I created this library to make it easier to describe the behavior of enumerators and make them available in more situations than the existing Enum library.
+I created this library to make it easier to describe the behavior of enumerators and make them available in more situations than the existing Enum libraries.

 This library has the following advantages: